SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

       link: /blob/master/src/main/java/com/solace/samples/features/MessageReplay.java
 ---

-This feature introduction shows how a client can initiate and process replay of previously-published messages, as well as deal with externally initiated message replay.
+In this introduction we show you how a client can initiate and process the replay of previously published messages, as well as deal with an externally initiated replay.

 ## Feature Overview

-At normal live publishing, guaranteed messages will be removed from the Solace message broker's [queue or topic endpoint](https://docs.solace.com/Messaging-Basics/Endpoints.htm#Endpoints ) after the consumer acknowledged receipt or successful processing.
-With Message Replay initiated for an endpoint, the message broker will re-publish a requested subset of previously-published and recorded messages, which enables a client to process these messages again.
+During normal publishing, guaranteed messages will be removed from the message broker's [queue or topic endpoint](https://docs.solace.com/Messaging-Basics/Endpoints.htm#Endpoints ) once the consumer acknowledges their receipt or successful processing.
+When Message Replay is initiated for an endpoint, the message broker will re-publish a requested subset of previously published and logged messages, which enables the client to process these messages again.

-Message Replay can be used for example if a client needs to catch up with missed messages and in several other [use cases](https://docs.solace.com/Features/Message-Replay.htm#Applicat ).
+Message Replay can be used if a client needs to catch up with missed messages as well as for several other [use cases](https://docs.solace.com/Features/Message-Replay.htm#Applicat ).

-Replay for an endpoint can be initiated programmatically from an API client connected to an exclusive endpoint, or administratively from the message broker.
-After replay is complete the connected client will keep getting live messages delivered.
+Message Replay for an endpoint can be initiated programmatically from an API client connected to an exclusive endpoint, or administratively from the message broker.
+After the replay is done, the connected client will keep getting live messages delivered.

-It is important to consider that initiating replay from the message broker will disconnect all connected client flows, active or not.
+It's important to note that when initiating replay, the message broker will disconnect all connected client flows, active or not.
 A new flow needs to be started for a client wishing to receive replayed and subsequent messages.

 ## Prerequisite

-A Replay Log must be created on the Solace message broker for the message-vpn, using [Message Replay CLI configuration](https://docs.solace.com/Configuring-and-Managing/Msg-Replay-Config.htm ){:target="_blank"} or using [Solace PubSub+ Manager](https://docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm)(:target="_blank") administration console.
+A replay log must be created on the message broker for the Message VPN using [Message Replay CLI configuration](https://docs.solace.com/Configuring-and-Managing/Msg-Replay-Config.htm ){:target="_blank"} or using [Solace PubSub+ Manager](https://docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm)(:target="_blank") administration console.

-NOTE: Message Replay is supported in Solace PubSub+ message broker version 9.1 or later.
+NOTE: Message Replay is supported on Solace PubSub+ 3530 and 3560 appliances running release 9.1 and greater, and on the Solace PubSub+ software message broker running release 9.1 and greater.
 Solace Java API version 10.5 or later is required.

 ![alt text](assets/images/config-replay-log.png "Configure Replay Log")